jannunen/jqtimeline/readme.md

 *default: 6*

 - **events**
-Arrar[] : Array of events to be shown on the timeline.
+Array[] : Array of events to be shown on the timeline.
 Dont confuse this with javascript/jquery event object.
 The format of event object is given in next section.
 *default: null*

 - **click**